• Crop Protection

 Even small weeds can rob emerging crops of valuable moisture and nutrients, limiting yield potential.
 Adding an effective adjuvant like StrikeLock®, InterLock® or Class Act® NG® is an economical way to enhance herbicide performance and ensure you’re getting the most out of the dollars you’ve spent.

 StrikeLock and InterLock adjuvants are excellent at reducing drift and improving deposition.
-The more droplets you can get to the plant, sticking to the leaf and spreading across the surface, the better performance you’ll get from your herbicide.
+The more droplets you can get to the plant, the better performance you’ll get from your herbicide.
 StrikeLock is a methylated seed oil designed specifically for oil-loving herbicides while InterLock adjuvant is an all-purpose drift and deposition aid.
 Class Act NG adjuvant is a top-shelf, AMS-based water conditioner that also includes nonionic surfactant and CornSorb® technology for maximum weed control.

 For more information about spring burndown applications, contact your local WinField United retailer.